galexla/django_webshop/README.md

-# Webshop
+# Electronics online shop

+Backend and frontend of an online shop with the ability to view the product catalog, place orders and administer.
+The frontend was created by the frontend developers and is included in the repository.
+The project uses Django REST Framework and is configured to be easily deployed in a Docker container.

 ## Quick start
-Here is a minimal configuration to start with.
+Here is a minimal configuration to run the online shop.

 Clone the repository.